andrebrait/1g1r-romset-generator/README.md

         --all-regions-with-lang Same as --all-regions, but only if a ROM has at least one selected language

 # Adjustment and customization:
-        -w,--language-weight=N  The degree of priority the first selected languages receive over the latter ones.
+        -w,--language-weight=N  The degree of priority the first selected languages receive over the latter ones
                                 Default: 3
         --prioritize-languages  If set, ROMs matching more languages will be prioritized over ROMs matching regions --early-revisions       ROMs of earlier revisions will be prioritized